Mikerniker/100_Days_of_Python/Day94/README.md

 **Approach, Challenges, Learnings, and Future Improvements:**

 ## Notes:
+- When starting, raise ImageNotFoundException sometimes happens for `locate_dinosaur` but find that refreshing the page works.

 Future fixes:
 1. Code doesn't work when it shifts to night mode
 2. Dinosaur doesn't duck when overhead pterodactyl appears though it doesn't appear necessary since the pterodactyl doesn't touch the dinosaurs head.

 ## References